Russian Classical Ballet Academy

 To learn how to effectively perform on stage, and be able to share our student’s passion (young and adult) and interest in dance, is one of the main reasons for our seasonal shows.

 Our ballet school in Toronto (North York) will help you to feel yourself as a dancer.
+We teach toddler ballet classes, adult ballet classes and teens ballet groups.

 Call us at (647) 268-5400 for getting more information about our school.

-Click here to download Registration Form
+Click here to download Registration Form for 2016 Season

 We accept new adult ballet students at any time.
 Lessons are held on Friday from 8:15 pm to 9:30 pm.